Table of Contents

 Source: NASA Systems Engineering Handbook NASA-SP-2007-6105-Rev-1, Appendix E: Creating the Validation Plan (Including Validation Requirements Matrix)

 When developing a design, it is important to identify a validation approach for demonstrating that the system (robot) can accomplish its intended mission.
-This validation plan should include a validation matrix with the elements in the example below.
-The final row in the matrix below uses a display product as a specific example.
+Validation testing is typically defined and conducted by the customer.

 SE: Systems Engineering is the art and science of developing an operable system capable of meeting requirements within often opposed constraints.
 Systems engineering is a holistic, integrative discipline, wherein the contributions of structural engineers, electrical engineers, mechanism designers, power engineers, human factors engineers, and many more disciplines are evaluated and balanced, one against another, to produce a coherent whole that is not dominated by the perspective of a single discipline.
 (Section 2.0 Fundamentals of System Engineering)